tatianegercina/FinTech/01-Lesson-Plans/22-DeFi/1/LessonPlan.md

 * Web3.py will accept this ABI, plus the address we defined in our `.env` file, and output a contract object that we can use to interact with the `CryptoFax` contract.

-* Since we configured `WEB3_PROVIDER_URI` in `.env`, `web3.auto` will automatically recognize the Ganache network and automatically connect and use the same accounts that Ganache generates.
+* Since we configured `WEB3_PROVIDER_URI` in `.env`, `web3.auto` will automatically recognize and connect with the Ganache network and use the same accounts Ganache generates.
 No need to work with private keys when using `web3.auto` and Ganache!

 Quickly pull up the [web3.py Documentation](https://web3py.readthedocs.io/en/stable/providers.html#how-automated-detection-works) for how auto-detection works.
 Explain the following: